-The past year has seen face masks become an essential accessory to everyone's handbag or coat pocket.
+Over the past few years we have seen face masks become an essential accessory to everyone's handbag or coat pocket.
 Whilst they are paramount at protecting people from the virus, they are now littering our highstreets and countryside.

 Due to the material disposable face masks are made from (polypropylene), throwing away PPE poses a problem for our environment.

 Wilko has launched a fantastic new scheme that will allow customers to drop off used, disposable face masks so they can be recycled and reused as everything from building and safety materials and even new furniture.
 Find out more here.

 Over 150 Wilkos stores nationwide will have specialised bins for customers to dispose of their single-use masks in after browsing the store and exiting.

 To bring this scheme to fruition, Wilko has partnered up with Scan2Recycle and ReWorked, to give customers masks a new purpose and stop them from being littered.